 This includes the tour name, a cover image, and a description for your tour.
 The only required field is the tour name.

 You can also choose to add a concluding message and concluding actions.
 These will show when a user completes the tour.

 The concluding actions are buttons that direct users to different parts of your guide.
 You can select any two features in your guide as concluding actions.
-Popular concluding actions are directing users to your photo album, a survey to complete after the tour, or a website for the user to request information, or apply to your program.
+Popular concluding actions are directing users to your photo album, a form to complete after the tour, or a website for the user to request information or apply to your program.
 The number of times the concluding actions buttons are tapped is recorded in your metrics panel.
 An example of concluding actions on mobile is below.